Religion in Birmingham: The Mediaeval Church

 The other main religious organisations in medieval Birmingham were a priory founded in the early 13th century known as the Priory of St Thomas of Canterbury in the area of today's Priory Queensway, and the Guild of the Holy Cross established in 1392, whose guildhall was on New Street.

 Christianity

 According to the 2021 census, 34.0% of Birmingham's residents identify themselves as Christian, a huge declined percentage than the England and Wales plurality average of 46.2%.
-In 2011 census, it was 46.1%, a smaller percentage than the England and Wales average of 59.3%.
+In the 2011 census, it was 46.1%, a smaller percentage than the England and Wales average of 59.3%.
 In 2001 it was 59.1%.

 Anglicanism

 Birmingham is the see of the Anglican Diocese of Birmingham which has its cathedral at St. Philip's.

 Protestantism

 Historically, Birmingham was a center of Nonconformist Protestantism, with a strong presence of Methodists, Baptists, and Quakers.
 These denominations played a significant role in the city's social reform movements and educational initiatives during the 18th and 19th centuries.